Michael-MD/Ray-Tracer-in-Python/README.md

 # Ray-Tracer-in-Python
 Ray Tracer in Python based on Jamis Buck's Ray Tracing Challenge.
+As a courtesy, I would appreciate it if you email me first at mdei0001@student.monash.edu before using this code.

 ## 1. Setup
 ### 1.1.
 Install Python